How do you install your Synology NAS?

-- Optional: labels to number your hard drives
+- Optional: stickers to number your hard drives

 Step 1: place the hard drives

-There are 2 ways to install the hard drives into your Synology NAS.
+There are two ways to install the hard drives in your Synology NAS.
 You can read in the quick start guide under 'Hardware installation' how to do this with your NAS.

-Tip: stick labels on the hard drives with the order of placement on them.
-If you have a NAS with two drive slots, stick the numbers one and two on the drives from left to right.
+Tip: put labels onto the hard drives with the order.
+If you have a NAS with 2 drive slots, put the numbers 1 and 2 on the drives from left to right.

 Option 1: a Synology NAS with removable drive holders

-- (Optionally) remove the cover plate from the drive slots on the front panel.
+- (Optional) Remove the cover for the drive slots from the front panel.

-- Unlock the drive holder by pressing the pressing mechanism, this may be secured on some models by an included key.
+- Unlock the drive holder by pressing the pressure mechanism.
+With some models, the mechanism is locked and requires an included key.

-- Remove the drive holder from the NAS.
+- Pull the drive holder out of the NAS.

-- Remove the mounting panels on the sides of the drive holder.
+- Remove the panels on the sides of the drive holder.

-- Place a 3.5-inch hard drive in the drive holder.
-Click the mounting panels back into their places to secure the drive in place.
+- Insert a 3.5-inch hard drive into the drive holder.
+Click the panels back into place to secure the drive.

-- Repeat steps 2 through 6 for any other hard drives.
+- Repeat steps 2 through 6 for possible other hard drives.

-Option 2: an NAS with fixed drive holders
+Option 2: a NAS with fixed drive holders

 - Push the upper part of the casing to the front of the device.